Anime fans are shipping Wotaku ni Koi wa Muzukashii Season 2 just as much as their hopes for the “best” otaku girl in the series.

 The anime series is based on the web manga series created by mangaka Fujita.
 The Wotaku ni Koi wa Muzukashii manga started life on Pixiv, but since it was the most popular work on the site it was eventually picked up by the Ichijinsha’s Comic Pool for monthly digital serialization.
 (The anime noticeably featured both company’s names in the bookstore episode.)

 The manga eventually started being physically published in hardcover tankobon format in 2015.
-As of February 2, 2018, the physical release is up to Volume 5.
-The release date for Wotaku ni Koi wa Muzukashii Volume 6 is scheduled for July 31, 2018.
+As of August 5, 2020, the physical release is up to Volume 9.

 Kodansha Comics has licensed the official English translation of the WotaKoi: Love is Hard for Otaku manga and it’s catching up to the Japanese release at a brisk pace.
 In fact, the official English translation is barely behind the unofficial fan translation projects available online.

-As of June 12, 2018, the paperback English version is up to Volume 2 and Volume 3 is scheduled to release on October 2, 2018.
-However, readers are reporting on Amazon that each paperback volume comes with roughly two tankobon volumes, so that should mean the English Volume 3 will include the Japanese volumes 5 and 6.
-The English Volume 2 also ends with Chapter 26 and an afterword.
+As of October 13, 2020, the paperback English version is up to Volume 4.
+However, readers are reporting on Amazon that each paperback volume comes with roughly two tankobon volumes, so that should mean the English Volume 4 will include the Japanese volumes 7 and 8.

-This article provides everything that is known about Wotaku ni Koi wa Muzukashii Season 2 and all related news.
+This article provides everything that is known about WotaKoi: Love is Hard for Otaku Season 2 (Wotaku ni Koi wa Muzukashii Season 2) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.